Hrishikesh332/ML_Guide/README.md

 👨‍💻Provides a variety of projects and code samples that students may utilise to practise their abilities and obtain real-world experience.

-🤝 Open-source, meaning that anyone can contribute, use, or modify the content in the repository.
+🤝 Open-source, meaning that anyone can contribute, and use.